SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* add major.minor version number to content item. major for published and minor for draft. then add that to the published event grid event

 * Putting the workflow in the faulted state.
 NCrontab.CrontabException: '0 0 1 * * *' is an invalid crontab expression.
 It must contain 5 components of a schedule in the sequence of minutes, hours, days, months, and days of week.

 * add properties to csharpcontent: failsilently (for getting list of issues in 1 go), and addtosessioncache